navir-rahman/warehouse-management-client-side/README.md

 # Getting Started with Create React App

 This project was bootstrapped with React App.
 See the live site here.
-[Create React App](https://github.com/facebook/create-react-app).
+[Live link](https://assignment-11-e50b7.web.app/myitem).

 ## Used Scripts and resorces